 If you are reading this blog post it’s probably because you have or you are thinking of applying for an IEC visa for Canada.
 My first piece of advice, if you haven’t applied already – do it!
 If you didn’t know, I am from the UK but currently living in Canada so I applied for this work permit as a UK citizen.
-I refer to the IEC programme as a ‘visa’ throughout this document but in fact it is a work permit and not a visa.
+I refer to the IEC programme as a ‘visa’ throughout this document but in fact, it is a work permit and not a visa.

 My husband and I applied for this visa completely randomly whilst we were living in France as we weren’t sure what we were going to do when we returned to the UK.
 I should mention here, you can’t apply for this visa as a married couple, applications need to be done individually and there is no guarantee either or both people in a couple will get picked as the system works on a lottery basis.
-My visa took five months to come through and my husband’s took five weeks, so we were really lucky to both get selected in the same year.
+My visa took five months to come through and my husbands took five weeks, so we were really lucky to both get selected in the same year.

-This post is a mammoth one and is to summarise my tips and advise for applying for an IEC visa.
+This post is a mammoth one and is to summarise my tips and advice for applying for an IEC visa.
 There were a couple of things that I struggled to find information on whilst applying so I hope this helps you and if you are lucky enough to get an IEC visa, I hope you enjoy Canada!

 How to decide if you should apply